doubleII/Test/cURL/0001-cmd-commands.md

 ## POST & PUT requests, using json body in file

-If you have a large body you can put the all body staf into a some file.
+If you have a large body you can put the all body into a some file.

-Run the cmd into into file directory.
+Run the cmd into the file directory.
 You don't need to add the path to the file, if you run the cmd into the file directory.

 ```bash
 curl -X POST --data @file.json -H "Content-type:application/json" http://127.0.0/api/../